SyncLight: Single-Edit Multi-View Relighting: Method

 \paragraph{Multi-view latent bridge matching.}

-SyncLight takes as input two synchronized, uncalibrated views under source lighting $\{\mathbf{x}_\text{src}^0, \mathbf{x}_\text{src}^1\}$ and a lighting condition $c^0$ defined on the control view $\mathbf{x}_\text{src}^0$, and predicts both views under target lighting $\{\hat{\mathbf{x}}_\text{tar}^0, \hat{\mathbf{x}}_\text{tar}^1\}$.
+SyncLight takes as input two synchronized, uncalibrated views under source lighting $\{\mathbf{x}_\text{src}^0, \mathbf{x}_\text{src}^1\}$ and a lighting condition $c^0$ defined on the reference view $\mathbf{x}_\text{src}^0$, and predicts both views under target lighting $\{\hat{\mathbf{x}}_\text{tar}^0, \hat{\mathbf{x}}_\text{tar}^1\}$.
 Standard diffusion- or flow-based architectures are designed for single-image inputs and do not model cross-view interactions.
-We therefore use Stable Diffusion XL~\cite{podell2024sdxl} as our velocity field model, adapting it to explicitly reason across multiple views while using its pretrained weights as the model initialization.
+We therefore use Stable Diffusion XL~\cite{podell2024sdxl} as our velocity field model and adapt it to explicitly reason across multiple views while using its pretrained weights as the model initialization.

 Inspired by MVDream~\citep{mvdream}, we replace each transformer block in SDXL with a multi-view transformer block.
-The key idea is to enable information exchange across $N$ different views through modified self-attention, see \cref{fig:mv_block} for an illustration with $N=2$.
+The key idea is to enable information exchange across $N$ different views through modified self-attention.
 Given a batch of $N$ view latents, we first process each view's features independently through the initial convolution layers.
 Before each transformer block, features from all views are concatenated along the token dimension rather than the batch dimension.
 This allows the self-attention mechanism to attend across views, capturing cross-view geometric and photometric consistency.
 After attention, features are reshaped back to the original per-view layout.
-Importantly, although we train exclusively on pairs ($N=2$), the architecture is agnostic to the number of views due to the token-level attention mechanism.
+Although we train exclusively on pairs ($N=2$), the architecture is agnostic to the number of views due to the token-level attention mechanism.
 At inference, we observe generalization to arbitrary view counts while maintaining consistency (see \cref{sec:experiments}).
 Formally, the input to the model $\mathbf{v}_\theta$ is the batch-wise concatenation of all interpolated latent views: $\mathbf{z}_t = \text{concat}[\mathbf{z}_t^0, \cdots, \mathbf{z}_t^{N-1}]$.
+Despite this architectural inspiration, we note that our setting differs fundamentally: MVDream and related works (e.g., Wonder3D~\citep{long2024wonder3d}) are image-to-3D \emph{generative} models that require camera pose conditioning, whereas SyncLight is a pose-free parametric light source \emph{editing} model operating on synchronous views.

 \paragraph{Lighting control.}